Join me for a hiking adventure in the Swedish highlands!

 There are only four spots on this trip – will one of them be yours?

 Excited yet?
 Me too!
-Send me a message to let me know you’re interested and whether you prefer arriving on July 10 or July 17, 2026.
+Send me a message to get on the waitlist.